Budapestby VisitCity Guides

 • Various discounts at attractions and restaurants

-For extreme budget travelers, the card's value depends on your planned activities.
-If your itinerary focuses primarily on free activities and you're staying centrally, a standard public transport pass (72-hour pass: ~€11) combined with strategic timing for free museum days might offer greater savings.
+For extreme budget travelers, whether the card is worth it depends on what you plan to do.
+If you're mostly doing free activities and staying centrally, a standard public transport pass (72-hour pass: ~€11) combined with smart timing for free museum days might save you more money.

 Sample Budget Itinerary

-Here's how to experience Budapest's highlights over three days while keeping costs minimal:
+Here's how we'd experience Budapest's highlights over three days while keeping costs low:

 Day 1: Pest Exploration & Ruin Bar Vibes